mookkiah/docker-opendj/README.md

 ## Deployment Strategy

-1. Deploy single OpenDJ/WrenDS instance
+1. Deploy single OpenDJ instance
 2. Initialize the data (see [Initializing LDAP Data](#initializing-ldap-data))
-3. Scale up OpenDJ/WrenDS instances and auto replication will occur by default (see also [LDAP Replication](#ldap-replication))
+3. Scale up OpenDJ instances and auto replication will occur by default (see also [LDAP Replication](#ldap-replication))
-4. Run `python3 /app/scripts/deregister_peer.py` inside the container before removing any OpenDJ/WrenDS instance (in Kubernetes, we can use `preStop` hook instead)
+4. Run `python3 /app/scripts/deregister_peer.py` inside the container before removing any OpenDJ instance (in Kubernetes, we can use `preStop` hook instead)

 ## Initializing LDAP Data